Verwegener-Vogel/vogel-yoga-hugo/content/longduck.md

 So, to sum it up, this Long Bird has been a constant source of joy whenever we visited him.
 His peculiar figure and sound, as well as watching him interact with us and the other birds, is just so special and fun.
 We hope that he will be around for a bit longer, as long ducks, excuse me, Indian Runner ducks, can reach up to 20 years, even though usually it is more like 12-15.

-Here are some more facts about Indian Runner ducks:
+Some more facts about Indian Runner ducks coming soon.

- (include pic with duck and finger)

- (include pic with looooong duck??)